mclintonsa/Module_3_BILMAB458_WFO2401_B_Billy-Mabunda_JSL03/README.md

    - Mention any abstraction layers or functions used to encapsulate actions.

 # Learning Outcome [1 Minute]
-- Reflect on what you've learned from analyzing these code examples in different paradigms.
+- Reflect on what you've learned from analyzing these code examples in different styles